-We are a region that values community and that is rich is social capital.
-There are many inspiring nonprofits, social enterprises and community building initiatives.
-Working to affect change is rewarding and often very hard work.
-It is easy to feel frustrated, overwhelmed by the challenge, and alone.
+We are a region rich in social capital that values community.
+There are many inspiring nonprofits, social enterprises, individuals and community building initiatives.
+While this work is rewarding it can be very hard, making it easy to feel frustrated, overwhelmed by the challenge, and alone.

 Why the Name?

 Soon after we begin to tackle a challenging community project, change the way we work, or attempt a new way of approaching old problems, we commonly find ourselves on a long, uncertain, and often difficult journey.